-Labels are key words or tags that you can add to pages and spaces.
+Labels are key words or tags that you can add to pages, blog posts and attachments.
 You can define your own labels and use them to categorise, identify or bookmark content in Confluence.

-You can see the existing labels, and the pages which contain the labels, by Viewing Global Labels.
+You can see the existing labels, and the pages which contain the labels, by viewing labels and labelled content.